-Information/support about community services provided to women in WTHSP Safe Homes in B.C. based on departures, 2015-16 to 2018-19
+Information/support about community services provided to women in WTHSP Safe Homes in B.C based on departures, 2015-16 to 2019-20

-Source: BC Housing, Women's Transition Housing and Supports Program Administrative Data, 2015-16 to 2018-19 Safety information/safety plan provided to women in WTHSP Safe Homes in B.C. based on departures, 2015-16 to 2018-19
+Source: BC Housing, Women's Transition Housing and Supports Program Administrative Data, 2015-16 to 2019-20 Safety information/safety plan provided to women in WTHSP Safe Homes in B.C. based on departures, 2015-16 to 2019-20

-Source: BC Housing, Women's Transition Housing and Supports Program Administrative Data, 2015-16 to 2018-19
+Source: BC Housing, Women's Transition Housing and Supports Program Administrative Data, 2015-16 to 2019-20

-- The most common reasons women were not provided with information and supports upon departure from WTHSP safe homes in 2018-19 were: the stay was not long enough and the woman didn't want or need the information and supports. - The most common reasons safety information and safety plans were not provided for departures from WTHSP safe homes in 2018-19 were: the woman didn't stay long enough and the woman didn't need or want the information or plans.
+- The most common reasons women were not provided with information and supports upon departure from WTHSP safe homes in 2019-20 were: the stay was not long enough and the woman didn't want or need the information and supports. - The most common reasons safety information and safety plans were not provided for departures from WTHSP safe homes in 2019-20 were: the woman didn't stay long enough and the woman didn't want or need the information or plans.

-Departures by where women went upon leaving WTHSP Safe Homes in B.C., 2015-16 to 2018-19
+Departures by where women went upon leaving WTHSP Safe Homes in B.C., 2015-16 to 2019-20